QuantumPhysique/trale/README.md

 Feel free to open a new <a href="https://github.com/QuantumPhysique/trale/-/issues">issue</a> or a pull request.

 ##### Can I contribute
 - Implementing new functionality.
-If you are new to Flutter you should first [get started](https://flutter.dev/docs/get-started/install)
+If you are new to Flutter you should first [get started](https://flutter.dev/docs/get-started/install).
-- Open issues and help us find bugs, or simply give feedback
+- Open issues and help us find bugs, or simply give feedback.
 - Share the app with your friends :)

 You can help [translate trale on Hosted Weblate](https://hosted.weblate.org/engage/trale/).